josharsh/LearnDocker/dockerFile-Basics/Chapter 2 - CMD.md

 ```

 Now, the echo statement is printed.
-To run multiple instructions, come to docker file in your cmd command put a semicolon at the end of the first command the write the second command
+To run multiple instructions, come to docker file in your cmd command put a semicolon at the end of the first command then write the second command

 **E.g.**